 Immersive digital fiction

-Dreaming Methods is a UK-based studio that creates immersive and compelling fictional experiences through VR, film, digital art and games, with a strong focus on reimagining writing and literacy.
+Led by digital artists Andy Campbell and Judi Alston, Dreaming Methods is a UK-based studio that creates immersive and compelling fictional experiences through VR, film, digital art and games, with a strong focus on reimagining writing and literacy.

 Judi Alston

-Judi is the Co-Director and Creative Producer for Dreaming Methods and CEO of One to One Development Trust.
+Judi is the Co-Director and Creative Producer for Dreaming Methods and CEO of multi-award winning One to One Development Trust.
 A digital artist and filmmaker, she has been producing films, making collaborative digital fiction and writing for narrative-based video games for over two decades.

 Andy Campbell